edmBernard/mxnet_example_shared_weight/README.md

-├── demo_with_gluon.py                           Example with Sequential gluon API ├── demo_with_gluon_hybrid.py                    Example with HybridSequential gluon API ├── demo_with_gluon_inside_param.py              Example with condition in Block forward definition └── README.md
+├── demo_with_gluon.py                           Example with Sequential gluon API ├── demo_with_gluon_hybrid.py                    Example with HybridSequential gluon API ├── demo_with_gluon_inside_param.py              Example with condition in Block forward definition ├── demo_with_gluon_siamese.py                   Example of siamese network with gluon └── README.md
 ```